Taliban response to Afghan protests increasingly violent, UN says | Law-Order

 Taliban response to Afghan protests increasingly violent, UN says

+"We have seen a reaction from the Taliban which has unfortunately been severe," Ravina Shamdasani, U.N. rights spokesperson, told a briefing in Geneva, saying the United Nations had documented four protester deaths from gunfire.
+However, she said that some or all may have resulted from efforts to disperse protesters with firing.

-The U.N. rights office on Friday said that the Taliban response to peaceful marches in Afghanistan has been increasingly violent, with authorities using live ammunition, batons, and whips that have resulted in at least four protester deaths.
+The U.N. rights office on Friday said that the Taliban response to peaceful marches in Afghanistan has been increasingly violent, with authorities using live ammunition, batons and whips and causing the deaths of at least four protesters.

+Protests and demonstrations, often led by women, pose a challenge to the new Islamist Taliban government as it seeks to consolidate control after seizing the capital Kabul nearly a month ago.
+"We have seen a reaction from the Taliban which has unfortunately been severe," Ravina Shamdasani, U.N. rights spokesperson, told a briefing in Geneva, saying the United Nations had documented four protester deaths from gunfire.

-Ravina Shamdasani, U.N. rights spokesperson, told a U.N. briefing in Geneva that it had received reports of house-to-house searches for those who participated in the protests.
-Journalists have also faced intimidation and one of those who were beaten in custody was verbally threatened with beheading, she added.
+However, she said that some or all may have resulted from efforts to disperse protesters with firing.
+She added that the United Nations had also received reports of house-to-house searches for those who participated in the protests.
+Journalists covering the protests have also been intimidated.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)